DPanel-dev/docs/docs/en-US/install/docker.md

 When using the Docker API to manage Docker, you do not need to mount the /var/run/docker.sock file when creating a DPanel container.

+You can add a remote Docker Engine through **System** - **Dockers** after creating the DPanel.

 ## Custom Management Port

-By default, after the DPanel is installed, the management url is http://127.0.0.1:8807. \
+By default, after the DPanel is installed, the management url is http://127.0.0.1:8807.
 You can also use the -p parameter to specify the management port.

 ```js